GPurgatorio/Master-Computer-Science-ICT/README.md

 - protection on the investment
 - share power
 - pay only once and just add line cards
-- ~ simplifying the cabling
+- simplifying the power supply cabling

 Today is not so much used because it's difficult to design a backplane offering terabits.
 - **Capex and Opex reasons**: in active-passive I use only half of the bandwidth I'm paying for.